I am delighted to welcome you to the 42nd Annual General Meeting of

 Coal India Limited.
-The Directors'' Report and the Audited Accounts
+The Directors'' Report and the Financial Statement

-for the year ended 31st March, 2015 together with the report of
+for the year ended 31st March, 2016 together with the Report of

-Statutory Auditors and report and review of Comptroller & Auditor
+Statutory Auditors and report of Comptroller & Auditor General of India

 1. Importance of coal and Coal India Limited